Gauged Quintessence: Gauged quintessence on the Hubble tension

 \section{Gauged quintessence on the Hubble tension}

-The 5$\sigma$ discrepancy between the \emph{Planck} \cite{Planck2020} and the distance ladder measurement \cite{Riess:2021jrx} on the Hubble constant is referred to as the Hubble tension.
+The 5$\sigma$ discrepancy between the \emph{Planck} satellite result \cite{Planck2020} and the distance ladder measurement \cite{Riess:2021jrx} on the Hubble constant is referred to as the Hubble tension.
 It is argued that the uncoupled quintessence model may worsen the Hubble tension \cite{Banerjee:2020xcn,Lee:2022cyh}.

-Interestingly, the $w_{\text{eff}}(\widetilde{DE})$ and $H_0$ are anti-correlated and may alleviate the Hubble tension if $w_{\text{eff}}(\widetilde{DE})<-1$ \cite{Lee:2022cyh,DiValentino:2017iww,DiValentino:2016hlg,Joudaki:2017zhq}.
-This is because any change in the cosmic model should preserve the comoving distance since the BAO angular scale is a model-independent quantity.
+In order to alleviate the Hubble tension, we need $w_{\text{eff}}(\widetilde{DE})<-1$ \cite{Heisenberg:2022lob,Heisenberg:2022gqk,Lee:2022cyh,DiValentino:2017iww,DiValentino:2016hlg,Joudaki:2017zhq}.
+This is because any late universe change in the cosmic model should preserve the comoving distance since the baryon acoustic oscillation angular scale ($\theta_s$) is a model-independent quantity \cite{Heisenberg:2022lob,Heisenberg:2022gqk}.
+In other words, if the sound horizon ($r_{s}$) does not change, then the angular diameter distance ($D_A$) to the last scattering should be fixed.